Algomorph/cvcalib/README.md

 ###What's so powerful about *calibrate_video_opencv.py*?

-It allowes you to set various ways to filter off unwanted frames.
+It allows you to set various ways to filter off unwanted frames.
 The most critical is `--frame_count_target=X` or `--ft=X`, where X is an integer, representing approximately how many frames you want to cherry-pick for the calibration.
-The reason this number is important is that runtime of the OpenCV calibration routine increases with the number of frames you pass it in a faster-than-linear way, i.e. conisder a I7-4790K CPU taking about 8 hours to calibrate based on 200 frames.
-Specifying the target frame number will cause the frame gathering algorithm to skip over even intervalls in the video(s) before sifting through frames to pick out the next one to sample.
+The reason this number is important is that runtime of the OpenCV calibration routine increases with the number of frames you pass it in a faster-than-linear way, i.e. consider a I7-4790K CPU taking about 8 hours to calibrate based on 200 frames.
+Specifying the target frame number will cause the frame gathering algorithm to skip over even intervals in the video(s) before sifting through frames to pick out the next one to sample.

 Other filters include frame sharpness (calculated as variance of the image convolved with the Laplacian operator), minimum raw pixel difference from the previously-sampled frame, and a manual filter that uses OpenCV GUI routines to display the images to be accepted or rejected via keyboard strokes.